yunyaogu/yunyaogu.github.io/README.md

 # About
-## Business Owner, Legal Practitioner, Linguistics and Language Teacher and Ethusiast
+## Business Owner, Legal Practitioner, Linguistics and Language Teacher and Enthusiast

 # Will initiate legal actions against RISD at any time for long term professional reputation sabotages and unlawful search engine linkage associations
 ### #NoAffiliationWithDesignEducationalProgram ###PermanentlyDeletedRISDContactToDisassociate #OwnThatI'mAFailedDesignerWithTwo4/5KPI